 2. Scrambled Egg Burritos

-Cook up some scramble eggs first.
-Then add them into a tortilla with shredded cheese, black beans and salsa.
-Or try scrambled eggs, sausage links and cheese.
+Cook up some scrambled eggs first.
+Then add them into a tortilla with shredded cheese, black beans, and salsa.
+Or try scrambled eggs, sausage links, and cheese.

 3. Bacon and Egg Grilled Cheese Sandwich